catonmat/minigrep/README.md

 # Mini Grep

-A CLI tool for pattern matching files usinf REGEXP.
+A CLI tool for pattern matching files using REGEXP.